-Why Choose Cambridge International?
+Why choose Cambridge International?

 Cambridge International prepares school students for life, helping them develop an informed curiosity and a lasting passion for learning.
-We are part of the University of Cambridge.
+We are part of Cambridge University Press & Assessment, which is a department of the University of Cambridge.